cllebrun/ibm-cloud-platform-handsOn/labs/4.1 Lab IoT - Simulator - Node-RED/README.md

 # Connect your device to the Watson IOT Platform

 You've seen your data, what next?
-Now you will see how to use theses sensors data in an application created with IBM Bluemix.
+Now you will see how to use theses sensors data in an application created with IBM Cloud Platform.

-1. Create an app using **Internet of Things Platform Starter** from the Boilerplates category in the Bluemix Catalog.
+1. Create an app using **Internet of Things Platform Starter** from the Boilerplates category in the IBM Cloud Platform Catalog.

     ![](./images/boilerplate-iotstarter.png)